How To Get Preapproved For A Mortgage

 When you’re looking for a house, it helps to have an idea of how much you can afford to spend on your new home.
-With an intense housing market, having a clear sense of your home buying budget can make it easier to navigate the space and identify which home buying opportunities will fit in your budget.
+With an intense housing market, having a clear sense of your home buying budget can make it easier to navigate the space and identify which home buying opportunities will fit with your finances.
 One way to find out how much lenders may be willing to give you for your mortgage loan is to get preapproval for a mortgage before you start making offers.

 Here’s a closer look at what preapproval is and how to best prepare to get preapproved by a lender.

 With a mortgage preapproval, the lender examines your finances and credit history to determine how much house you can afford.
 They’ll use this information to decide how large of a loan they’re willing to give you and what interest rates you may qualify for.
 It’s effectively due diligence that you’ll qualify for a set loan amount and interest rate before you purchase a home assuming your finances remain stable.
 Once you’re done with the preapproval process, your lender will send you a preapproval letter.
 This letter is a document from a mortgage lender telling you how much you can afford based on your credit report, income and assets.
 You can use the letter to make your home offers stand out since it shows sellers that you’re already qualified for a mortgage.

-Your preapproval is also the first step in your relationship with your lender.
-If you get preapproved before finding a home, you won’t have to start the whole application process once you’ve signed the purchase agreement.
+Your preapproval is one of the first steps in your relationship with your lender.
+If you get preapproved before finding a home, you won’t have to start the whole mortgage application process once you’ve signed the purchase agreement.
 And many sellers and real estate agents won’t work with a buyer who’s not preapproved.

 At its most basic, a mortgage preapproval is a formal analysis of your financial situation.
 Your mortgage lender will require information on your finances and use it to calculate your preapproval.